 Distance: 3h drive // South West of Sydney Perfect for: hiking, camping, wild swimming, caves

 Wombeyan Caves is a little hidden gem near Sydney.
-Although most people visit Jenolan Caves, Wombyan Caves is equally just a good in our eyes!
-You’ll find less people here, plus you can visit the caves on self guided tours.
+You’ll find less people here than at the neighbouring Jenolan Caves, plus you can visit the caves on self guided tours.
 When we visited, we were the only people in the caves – it was amazing!

 Distance: 3h drive // North West of Sydney Perfect for: Hiking & camping